 You wanna learn some slang?
 And by that I mean some African Slangs: nothing vulgar, no cursing words, also.
 All you have to do is to get some baggy jeans, stunners and then groove on.
 With these slang words, you’ll definitely be at the top of your game when you land in any African country such as Nigeria, Kenya, Ghana, South Africa, Rwanda and the rest.
-Here are some Common African Slangs:
+Here is some Common African Slangs:

 (1) Abi: Abi is a frequently used slang word in Nigeria, which can be translated to mean “isn’t it.”
 So anytime you find yourself in the busy streets of Lagos and you want to try out an outfit.
 To get a comment, just put it on; then pose and utter some words like, “I think it looks great.
 Abi?”

 (2) Wetin: Wetin is a popular slang in Nigeria that simply means “what” or “what exactly are you saying?
 For example,